MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-F-Marine-Engineering/part-56-Piping-Systems-Appurtenances/subpart-56.70-Welding/section-56.70-15.md

 (ii) Reinforcements are permitted in accordance with table 1 to § 56.70-15.

-(iii) Undercuts must not exceed1/32-inch and must not encroach on the minimum required section thickness.
+(iii) Undercuts must not exceed 1/32-inch and must not encroach on the minimum required section thickness.

 (iv) If the surface of the weld requires grinding to meet the above criteria, care must be taken to avoid reducing the weld or base material below the minimum required thickness.